 DEQ has statewide standards for particulate matter emissions on a grain per standard cubic foot basis that are similar to the limits in section (1) of this rule.
 However, the particulate matter limit in section (1) varies with the heat input rating of the boiler.
 For boilers with maximum heat input ratings of more than 10 million Btu per hour, the limits in section (1) are more stringent than the statewide standards; however, as described below, the more stringent limits only affect boilers that burn fuels other than natural gas or wood (e.g. fuel oil).

-This rule has an exception for boilers burning natural gas, and is therefore less stringent than the statewide standards with respect to boilers using natural gas in the four-county area.
+This rule has an exception for boilers burning natural gas and liquefied petroleum gas, and is therefore less stringent than the statewide standards with respect to boilers using natural gas and liquefied petroleum gas in the four-county area.
 Natural gas is the most commonly-used boiler fuel, and boilers that are able to burn both natural gas and fuel oil preferentially burn natural gas because of lower fuel cost and reduced maintenance requirements.
 Therefore, this rule does not apply to most of the boilers most of the time in the four-county area.

-The limits in this rule apply to boilers burning wood fuel, and when applied to wood-fueled boilers are on a grains per dry standard cubic foot basis.
+The limits in this rule apply to boilers burning wood fuel, and when applied to wood-fueled boilers, are on a grains per dry standard cubic foot basis.
 The limits in this rule for wood-fueled boilers are the same as the statewide limits for particulate matter emissions on a grain per standard cubic foot basis.
 Therefore this rule is no more stringent than the statewide standards with respect to wood-fueled boilers in the four-county area.

 As described above, this rule is no more stringent than the statewide standards for boilers burning natural gas or wood.
 However, it is more stringent for other fuels, which essentially means fuel oil.
-Fuel oil for use in boilers is typically available in two grades, no. 2 distillate fuel oil (diesel fuel) and a heavier grade known as no. 6 residual fuel oil.
+Fuel oil used in boilers is typically available in two grades, no. 2 distillate fuel oil (diesel fuel) and a heavier grade known as no. 6 residual fuel oil.
 Of these, no. 6 residual fuel oil is the “dirtier” fuel because of its higher ash and sulfur content, both of which lead to higher particulate matter emissions compared to no. 2 fuel oil and natural gas.
 The limits in this rule, when applied to fuel oil, are on a pounds per million Btu (lb/MMBtu) basis.

 A 1940s-vintage boiler at a paper mill in the four-county area was tested while burning no. 6 fuel oil with the following results: